Counting curves via degeneration: Disks of Maslov index zero

+Since we take $p$ and $f$ generic, the surface $S_0$ is transversal to the singular locus $\mathcal S$ at $p$.
+Then, in the family $\{S_t\}_t$, the calculation reduces to the case when $n = 3$ and by Proposition \ref{prop:n=3}, we have a unique lift of $\varphi_0$ when we fix the boundary condition.
+This proves the theorem. \\

+In fact, in the proof of the theorem we essentially proved more than the statement of the Theorem \ref{thm:disk}.
+Namely, in the case of $n = 3$, by Remark \ref{rem:boundaryLag}, the boundary Lagrangian is uniquely determined when we fix the norm of the $Y_0$-coordinate.
+This is the same for the family $\{S_t\}$ in the case of $n\geq 4$.
+On the other hand, the families of surfaces $\{S_t\}$ are parametrized by the constants $c_2, \dots, c_{n-2}$.
+On each of these families, which is locally isomorphic to the family $\mathfrak X$ in the case of $n = 3$, the consequence of Proposition \ref{prop:n=3} holds.
+Thus, the disks also compose an $n-3$ dimensional family.

-Since the obstruction vanishes, the disks intersecting general points of $S\cap T$ all lifts, and we can also move the fiber $T$, which makes an $n-2$ dimensional family of torus.
-Summarizing, we have the following corollary. \begin{cor} In the situation of Theorem \ref{thm:disk}, there are $2n-6$ dimensional families of holomorphic disks with Lagrangian boundary condition associated to the singular locus of $\mathfrak X$. \end{cor} Since the disk is of real dimension two, the total space of these families is (real) codimension two in $X_t$.
+Since the disk is of real dimension 2, the total space of these families is (real) codimension 2 in $X_t$.
 This can be thought of as the geometric realization of the \emph{walls} of \cite{GS}.
+We summarize this as follows. \begin{cor} The disks constructed in Theorem \ref{thm:disk} compose $n-3$ dimensional family.
+In particular, the union of these disks composes a submanifold of $V_{\varepsilon}$ of real codimension 1. \end{cor}